danielmesquitta/tasks-api/README.md

 ## Overview

-This is an Tasks API CRUD.
+This is a Tasks API CRUD.
 It is written in Go and uses the Echo framework and a MySQL database.
 It implements unit tests, dependency injection, clean architecture concepts and uses the repository, builder and option patterns.